pointedsphere/holdem_poker_utilities/README.md

 **NOTE: This library is under very active development, as such this documentation is very rough.**

-Currently a naive implementation has been written to `brute force' hand calculation.
-We will use this to build a hand analysis routine that uses a lookup table (or tables) to drastically increase efficiency.
+This program (and the python module that can be compiled with ``make python``) contain two methods of finding a 5 card holdem hand from 7 cards, the winner from multiple hands and from this a Monte Carlo simulation.
+One is a 'brute-force' implementation that compares each hand and a second that utilizes prime card values and a series of lookup tables.

-The naive `brute-force' implementation, though slow, is easy to read and modify.
+The naive 'brute-force' implementation, though slow, is easy to read and modify.
 Furthermore, it is easy to run step by step and pull out information ad-hoc.
 This method is only really useful if this very in depth analysis is desirable.
 If not, the prime method of Monte Carlo simulation is preferable (``MCP``), which gives win/loose/draw statistics for each player and each hand type the player can have.

 ## General use and compilation

-This C++ library is being written to be used as a general purpose C++ library for use with Texas HoldEm poker game analysis and to be compiled for use as a Python module.
+This C++ library is a general purpose C++ library for use with Texas HoldEm poker game analysis which can also be compiled for use as a Python module.

 In order to compile for C++ one should run ``make``.

 To compile as the python library ``holdEm`` the pybind11 module is required.
-This can be installed following [the installation instructions here](https://pybind11.readthedocs.io/en/stable/installing.html) (concisely running ``pip install pybind11`` or ``pip3 install pybind11`` with pip  or ``brew install pybind11`` for a global brew install).
-One pybind11 is installed simply run ``make python`` and the module file will be compiled, which can then be imported to any python script.
+This can be installed following [the installation instructions here](https://pybind11.readthedocs.io/en/stable/installing.html) (concisely running ``pip install pybind11`` with pip  or ``brew install pybind11`` for a global homebrew install).
+Once pybind11 is installed simply run ``make python`` and the module file will be compiled, which can then be imported to any python script.

 **Note:** as this library is under active development compilation has not been tested in many different environments (yet).

 ### Compile times

-The large hash tables cause compilation to be non-trivial with ``-O3`` optimisation, approximately 45 mins.
-This is what is included in the makefile as is, though if one wishes to just have a quick play with the scripts just change ``-O3`` to ``-O0`` in the makefile and compile (though this will drastically effect cost).
+The lookup tables cause compilation to be non-trivial with ``-O3`` optimisation, approximately 45 mins.
+If one wishes to have a quick play with the scripts just change ``-O3`` to ``-O0`` in the makefile and compile (though this will drastically and negatively effect cost).